endorlabs/example-k8s-admission-controller/README.md

 1. Run the script `./deploy.sh` which performs the following functions:
     1. Generates TLS certificates to securely communicate with the Kubernetes API server
     1. Creates Kubernetes secrets using your Endor API credentials
-    1. Creates the webhook server in a namespace called "endor"
+    1. Creates the webhook server in a namespace called "endorlabs-tutorial"
     1. Deploys the admission controller webhook to verify if images are signed in a namespace called "production"

 ## Usage